microsoft/cobalt/docs/4_TEMPLATE_TESTING.md

 🔲 Avoid regressions with robust unit and integration tests

-🔲 Feel confident in moving forward to our next recommended section: *[Operationalizing CITs - CICD Templates](./5_OPERATIONALIZE_TEMPLATE.md).*
+🔲 Feel confident in moving forward to our next recommended section: *[Operationalizing CITs - A CICD Approach](./5_OPERATIONALIZE_TEMPLATE.md)*

 ## 4.3 Prerequisites